Dogs are a man’s or woman’s best friend, but which breeds are best with kids? Here are a few dogs the whole family is sure to love!

 Top Ten Dog Breeds for Kids

-Another small breed, the Beagle, has a calm temperament, which makes it a great choice for families.
-A breed that loves the great outdoors, the Beagle will pair perfectly with kids.
-They were initially used for hunting, so love to be in the mountains frolicking about and taking to the trails.
+Another small breed, the Beagle, has a calm temperament, making it an excellent choice for families.
+A dog that loves the great outdoors, the Beagle will pair perfectly with kids.
+They were initially bred for hunting, so they love to be in the mountains frolicking about and taking to the trails.

-You won’t need to worry about boredom if you give them plenty of space to roam about.
-They are also quite smart, happy, and friendly and get along with other pets (mostly).
+You won’t need to worry about boredom if you give them plenty of space to roam.
+These dogs are also quite intelligent, happy, and friendly and get along with other pets (mostly).
 One thing to look out for is shedding and needing frequent brushing and bathing.
 The average lifespan of a Beagle is about 12 to 15 years.

 #8 Bull Terrier